Master's Program Assessments

 During the term you are enrolled in EDGC 6440: Advanced Counseling Techniques

-The course instructor and/or full-time faculty members will complete a copy of the Interpersonal Characteristics Survey (ICS) form for each student enrolled in the course
+The course instructor and/or full-time faculty members will complete a copy of the Personal and Interpersonal Characteristics Survey (PICS) form for each student enrolled in the course.

 During the term you are enrolled in EDGC 6896: Master's Practicum in Counseling